oliverphilcox/HIPSTER/docs/usage/installation.rst

 - Oliver H. E. Philcox (Department of Astrophysical Sciences, Princeton)
 - Daniel J. Eisenstein (Center for Astrophysics | Harvard & Smithsonian)

-Please cite the initial theory paper (Philcox & Eisenstein 2019, accepted by MNRAS) when using this code in your research.
+Please cite the initial theory paper (Philcox & Eisenstein 2019, accepted by MNRAS, `arXiv <https://arxiv.org/abs/1912.01010>`_) when using this code in your research.

 Note that many of the code modules and convenience functions are based on those of `RascalC <https://RascalC.readthedocs.io>`_, developed by Oliver Philcox, Daniel Eisenstein, Ross O'Connell and Alexander Wiegand.